PortgasD-Sam/AtCoder-Solutions/README.md

 Currently the solutions are only in C++.

 ## Prerequisites
 To understand the solutions posted the reader should have the very basic knowledge of C++.
-(C++11 and above preferrably).
+(C++11 and above preferably).

 ## Authors
  * **Sambit Ekka**